Check out the top spots to get your fix of the best prata in Singapore.

-Between the many prata stalls, you’ll also find that the texture of the dough differs, ranging from soft and chewy to super crispy, with most being somewhere in the middle.
-Egg lovers should also try the egg prata, a filling and savoury version that’s hugely popular with the locals.
+Between the many prata stalls in Singapore, many opening till late in the night, the texture of the dough differs - ranging from soft and chewy to super crispy, with most being somewhere in the middle of flaky and fluffy.